Indigenous Fishery Monitoring Fund

 The policy

-The Fishery Monitoring Policy sets the direction of how all federally managed wild capture fisheries and marine mammal harvests will be monitored in order to provide dependable, timely, and accessible information crucial to sustainable fisheries management.
+The Fishery Monitoring Policy sets the direction of how all federally managed wild capture fisheries and marine mammal harvests will be monitored to provide dependable, timely, and accessible information crucial to sustainable fisheries management.

 The policy recognizes that Indigenous groups, harvesters, and other resource-related personnel already carry out fishery monitoring activities.
-The Indigenous Fishery Monitoring Fund will enable these and other Indigenous groups and experts to collaborate with Fisheries and Oceans Canada in sharing of best practices, fishery monitoring data and, as appropriate, Indigenous knowledge, to:
+The Indigenous Fishery Monitoring Fund will enable these and other Indigenous groups and experts to collaborate with Fisheries and Oceans Canada in sharing of best practices, fishery monitoring data and as appropriate, Indigenous knowledge, to:

 - inform better decision-making for sustainable fisheries